Justice-source/Car-Borrowing-Dapp/README.md

 # Car Borrowing Dapp

 Car borrowing Dapp is a decentralized application (Dapp) built on Ethereum using Solidity and ReactJs.
-It allows users to book and borrow cars and make payments using cryptocurrency.
+It allows users to book and borrow cars and make payments using decentralized currency like ether and HBAR.

 <div style="text-align:center;">
   <img src="/src/images/Car-Rental-Dapp.png" alt="site">